thevilledev/vault-plugin-secrets-vercel/README.md

 Please don't - yet!

-If you do, please refer to the deployment model for plugins [from the official HashiCorp Vault tutorials](https://developer.hashicorp.com/vault/tutorials/app-integration/plugin-backends#setup-vault).
+If you do, please refer to the documentation on deployment model for plugins [from the official HashiCorp Vault tutorials](https://developer.hashicorp.com/vault/tutorials/app-integration/plugin-backends#setup-vault).